How to create handmade books - Exam

 C) The book's title

-D) A group of folded sheets
+D) A table of contents

 • 3.
 Which tool is primarily used to make holes for sewing signatures?